smikitky/vscode-dicom-dump/README.md

 [demo]: https://github.com/cornerstonejs/dicomParser

 **The "Dump DICOM tags" context menu doesn't show up!**: Your DICOM file must have the extension `*.dcm` or `*.dicom`.
 Please let me know if you know other famous file naming conventions.
-Currently, VS Code cannot properly guess the type of a binary file based on its contents.
+Currently, VS Code cannot determine the type of a _binary_ file based on its contents.

-**Patient/Institution Name is garbled!**:
+**Patient/institution names are garbled!**: Currently the character encoding support is limited and buggy, and it's partically due to the fact that DICOM uses rare character encodings not supported by iconv-lite.
+Also note that some DICOM software stores multibyte strings with a totally wrong encoding (e.g., Japanse SJIS).
+I'd rather not support all types of malformed files, but reasonable suggestions and PRs are welcome.

 ## Known Issues / Limitations